tejthete/NoteIt/README.md

 # NoteIt
-Reminder Notes Website using html,Bootstrap and javascript.
+Reminder Notes Website using HTML, Bootstrap and Javascript.

 In this website, we can perform certain actions such as 1).
 Add the information